WebEngineering-FHNW/fs19-de-graded-exercise-lichtwellenreiter/README.md

 You can find a description in the html on startup under the link: _What is it all about?_

 External contributions:
+Thanks to
--- Thanks to Christopher Lis www.christopherlis.com | https://github.com/christopher4lis and his awesome youtube channel.
+-- Christopher Lis www.christopherlis.com | https://github.com/christopher4lis and his awesome youtube channel.
 That pushed me really into JS Canvas Element
+-- w3schools - for the awesome tutorials, documentation and styling tipps (shoutout to tooltip)
+-- danglingmouse http://danglingmouse.com/ for the great artowrk used as login screen
+-- pixelartinc https://pixelartinc.tumblr.com/post/175512041614 for that genius error screen background
+-- 0x72 https://0x72.itch.io/dungeontileset-ii where I got these beatiful dungeontiles and character images
+-- the community at stackoverflow to showing me how to deal with XMLHttpRequest https://stackoverflow.com/questions/12460378/how-to-get-json-from-url-in-javascript so I didnt had to use jQuery
+and last but not least
+to all the blogs, magazines, books, videos that I consumed while I was working on this project.

 Other comments:
 -- Login to System by using credentials student/student